Pretty-Good-Freedom-Tech/prompts/knowledge-graph/concepts-explorer.md

 RETURN ...
 ```

 Then show results of query graphically.

+DCoSL Control Panels:
+- for the list of sets
+- for the list of CLASS_THREAD_INITIATION, CLASS_THREAD_PROPAGATION, and CLASS_THREAD_TERMINATION relationships

 ## Object Oriented List

 `<baseUrl>/list/object-oriented?uuid=<list_header_uuid>`

+Data will be obtained from neo4j using the cypher query:
+(work in progress)

+DCoSL Control Panels:
+- for the list of properties
+- for the list of IS_A_PROPERTY_OF relationships